craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Druids of the Idols/Druids of Terran.md

 ## Governance
 The Druids of Terran gather into Dens of 15-40, and will attach themselves to a local settlement or faction, participating in their politics and culture as their own.
 In this way, they act more as a bloc than a true faction, and are typically led by their most charismatic speaker.

+The Druids of Terran are singularly focused on the reacquisition of their Idol, by any means necessary.
+The survival of the group is important too, but other forces are acting upon the Church, leaving the Druids to focus on their more important tasks.

 ## Culture
 #### Heritage
 #### Language